 The gallery is truly a living space and a continuous project.
 As Executive Director and Curator, my goal is to showcase regional artists, modern furniture artists, and a new experience with every show.
 I’m very grateful for our relationships with artists, visitors, our community in Historic Bethlehem and beyond, and for supporters like you.
 Feel free to contact us with any questions, to learn more about the gallery, or for additional information.

 -Ward Van Haute

 Ward Van Haute is a self-taught curator, painter, and sculptor.
 In July 2015 He opened the Bethlehem House Gallery in historic downtown Bethlehem, PA.
 Ward received his Bachelors Degree in Television and Film Production from De Sales University.
 Working as an Art Director, Props Master, and Set Decorator in Philadelphia and New York markets, Ward has provided interior design for more than 100 TV commercials, music videos, and films as well as furnishing dozens of theatre productions.
 Ward’s interior and curatorial design strives for a conversation between the artwork and the setting, utilizing various contemporary styles and strong color choices to create warm and inviting living spaces.

-Kate Hughes, Co-Director at the Bethlehem House Gallery, received her Bachelor’s Degree in Art and Fine Arts from Cedar Crest College.
-She is currently pursuing a Master’s in Business Management.
+Kate Hughes, Co-Director at the Bethlehem House Gallery, received her Bachelor’s Degree in Art and Fine Arts from Cedar Crest College, as well as her Master’s in Business Management.
 Kate has an extensive background in contemporary art, photography, theater, radio and is heavily involved in local charitable organizations.

 Kate has been a resident of the Lehigh Valley for the past twenty years and looks forward to watching the local art scene unfold one Bethlehem House Contemporary Art Gallery show at a time.